thijmen38/Earthy-Group2/docs/design.md

 In the script, all input from excel is sorted together to branch into a data structure informed by depth hierarchy and creates rectangular spaces as per space dimensions.
 The site dimensions are used to generate a grid of 1.2m x 1.2m to snap spaces to this grid further.
 The north direction input informs the creation of rectangular regions in directions of North, South, East, West, North-east and South-east at a given distance from the centre of the site.
 It populates these regions with the assigned spaces.

 The entrance checkpoint curve input is the starting point to relax depth 1 in this case water fountain courtyard dynamically.
 For this, it is important to set goals.
 As dynamic relaxation in principle mimics the working of spring, the most important goal was to set a constant tension line between the entrance checkpoint and the water fountain courtyard.
+It is then that the two spaces are dynamically relaxed that attracts the depth 1 spaces (water fountain courtyard) to the attractor space (entrance checkpoint).

 This process is then repeated, keeping the relaxed curves from hierarchy depth one as the attractor for the depth two and the relaxed curves from depth two become the attractor for the depth three spaces so on.
 This process of staged relaxation per depth hierarchy enhances the configuration results, by aligning spaces orthogonally and reduces chaos when the total number of spaces is high.